Jashabantakhanda0102/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first Git repositry
+this is my first Git repositry.
+Author- Nandini